Languages of India: Odia

-Odia (formerly spelled Oriya) is one of the modern language officially recognised as a classical language from the Indo-Aryan group.
+Odia (formerly spelled Oriya) is one of the modern languages officially recognised as a classical language from the Indo-Aryan group.
 Odia is primarily spoken and has official language status in the Indian state of Odisha and has over 40 million speakers.
 It was declared as a classical language of India in 2014.
 Native speakers comprise 91.85% of the population in Odisha.
 Odia originated from Odra Prakrit which developed from Magadhi Prakrit, a language spoken in eastern India over 2,500 years ago.
 The history of Odia language can be divided to Old Odia (3rd century BC −1200 century AD), Early Middle Odia (1200–1400), Middle Odia (1400–1700), Late Middle Odia (1700–1870) and Modern Odia (1870 until present day).
 The National Manuscripts Mission of India have found around 213,000 unearthed and preserved manuscripts written in Odia.

 Santali

 Santali is a Munda language, a branch of Austroasiatic languages spoken widely in Jharkhand and other states of eastern India by Santhal community of tribal and non-tribal.
 It is written in Ol Chiki script invented by Raghunath Murmu at the end of 19th century.
 Santali is spoken by 0.67% of India's population.
 About 7 million people speak this language.
 It is also spoken in Bangladesh and Nepal.
-The language is major tribal language of Jharkhand and thus Santhal community is demanding to make it as the official language of Jharkhand.
+The language is a major tribal language of Jharkhand and thus the Santhal community is demanding to make it the official language of Jharkhand.